scds/intro-regex/lessons/lesson2.md

 ### More Specific Quantifiers

-For the following examples, the sample text is the following:
+For the following examples, the test string used is below.

 ```
 aaaaa